Madagascar holidays are an amazing experience because many of the animals you can see on the island occur nowhere else in the world.

 Wide forest trails, comfortable accommodation, beautiful scenery and large populations of ringtail lemurs, brown lemurs and Verreaux’ Sifakas characterise this small reserve.

-Other wildlife include flying foxes (bats with a wingspan of over a metre), lizards, chameleons, the endangered radiated tortoise and dozens of species of rare birds which makes Madagascar travel so exciting and rewarding.
+Other wildlife includes flying foxes (bats with a wingspan of over a metre), lizards, chameleons, the endangered radiated tortoise and dozens of species of rare birds which makes Madagascar travel so exciting and rewarding.

 3. Montagne D'Ambre

-Two waterfalls form the focal points and there are crater lakes and view points over the forest and surrounding area.
+Two waterfalls form the focal points and there are crater lakes and viewpoints over the forest and surrounding area.

-You will be able to see a up to seven species of lemur here including Sanford's brown and the crowned variety.
+You will be able to see up to seven species of lemur here including Sanford's brown and the crowned variety.

 Birds include the Madagascar crested ibis, Malagasy kingfisher, Madagascar blue pigeon and forest rock-thrush which form part of the 73 recorded species residing here.